During a prospect meeting, it’s not just about asking the right questions. It’s also about asking the right questions at the right time.

-What would have fixed this?
+What would have been better?

 Had the seller asked at the beginning of the meeting, “What is your role here?” he would have uncovered a detail that would have changed the entire conversation.
 He would have avoided the missed opportunity had he only asked the right question at the right time.